jbau/edx-platform/docs/en_us/course_authors/source/running_course/course_staffing.rst

 * You need the email address or username of each team member.

-* Each team member must register a user account for that email address and username and enroll in your course.
+* Each team member must register a user account for that email address/username and enroll in your course.

 To assign a staff role: